turingschool/curriculum/source/index.markdown

 * [JSBlogger](projects/jsblogger.html) - A first Rails project, exploring REST, basic associations, basic templating, etc.

+## Paths

+Paths are groupings of tutorial topics, generally put together for an event or class.

+* [Advanced Patterns with Ruby and Rails](paths/codemash_patterns.markdown): four-hour tutorial used at CodeMash 2012

 ## Special Topics

 A collection of tutorials on special topics, more specific and generally more advanced than the tutorials.